Chamirti/CSE-284-Project/README.md

 # CSE-284-Project
-# GWAS Tool (Course Project)
+# GWAS Tool: A Command-Line Genome-Wide Association Study (GWAS) Pipeline

 ![Python](https://img.shields.io/badge/python-3.10+-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Course](https://img.shields.io/badge/course-CSE284-orange)
 ![Status](https://img.shields.io/badge/status-course_project-lightgrey)

-Lightweight command-line GWAS tool supporting PCA correction, ancestry-stratified analysis, and Manhattan/QQ plots.
+Command-line GWAS tool supporting PCA correction, ancestry-stratified analysis, and Manhattan/QQ plots.
 This repository contains a lightweight **command-line GWAS (Genome-Wide Association Study) implementation** developed for the CSE 284 course project.

 The tool performs **SNP-wise association testing** using genotype and phenotype data provided as CSV files.
 It also includes optional **population structure correction using PCA**, **ancestry-stratified GWAS**, and visualization of results using **Manhattan and QQ plots**.

-The project is designed as an **educational implementation** to demonstrate the core components of a GWAS pipeline on a small toy dataset.
+The project is designed to demonstrate the core components of a GWAS pipeline.
+For peer review, a very small toy dataset is included, so statistical results may appear unstable compared to real GWAS analyses.

 ---